 In order to avoid this difficulty KAERI developed a new process of making foil directly from uranium melt by PFC.
 This process is very simple, productive, and efficient.
-However, this process has revealed some problems.
+However, this process have revealed some problems.
 First, the air-side surface of foil is broadly very rough.
-A typical transverse cross section had a minimum thickness of 108μm and a maximum thickness of 351μm.
+A typical transverse cross section had a minimum thickness of 108 μm and a maximum thickness of 351 μm.
 This roughness could affect target fabrication, where the U foil, or the Ni foil might be damaged during drawing, and irradiation behavior, where gaps between the target walls and the U metal foil might affect cooling of the target[4].

 The length was varied with slot gap width, main roll rpm, and the amount of the charged raw material.
-The maximum achieved length was about 10meters(Fig. 2).
-Fig. 3 is shown U-foil of the average thickness about 120μm which is appropriate for using irradiation-target.
-However, the upper surface appeared to be rough same as the previous results meters as in Fig 4.
+The maximum achieved length was about 15.
+However, the upper surface appeared to be rough same as the previous results meters as in Fig 3.
 The measured thickness variation of the foil was displayed in Fig. 4.